fmuller-pns/esp32-vscode-project-template/readme.md

 3. Click on RUN `ESP32 OpenOCD`.
 If an error arises, click again.

-4. The programm stops at the breakpoint and you can see variables and more
+4. The program stops at the breakpoint and you can see variables and more

 ### Step 3: When you modify the code